ManticoreGamesInc/platform-documentation/docs/tutorials/gameplay/weapons.md

 !!! info "Steampunk Rifle Model"
     ![Steampunk Rifle](/src/img/EditorManual/Weapons/steampunkRifle.PNG)
-     You can download the Steampunk Rifle from **Shared Content** on Core to have a ready-made weapon, or you can make your own model from props in Core!
+     You can download the Steampunk Rifle from **Community Content** on Core to have a ready-made weapon, or you can make your own model from props in Core!

 1. The first thing to do is to open the *Object* menu at the top of the editor, and select **Create Weapon**.
 This adds one empty weapon to your current game's hierarchy.